yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

 :class:`~yt.visualization.volume_rendering.render_source.RenderSource` is called,
 a set of rays are cast at the source.
 Each time a ray strikes the source mesh, the data is sampled at the intersection point at the resulting value gets saved into an image.
+See below for examples.

 Examples
 ^^^^^^^^

-See below for examples.
-First, here is an example of rendering a hexahedral mesh.
+First, here is an example of rendering an 8-node, hexahedral MOOSE dataset.

 .. python-script::